-Existing single family residential neighborhoods adjoin this neighborhood to the north and east.
-Existing commercial uses lie nearby to the west along Center Street and Iowa Avenue.
-This neighborhood is partly vacant; however, the California Citrus Cooperative packing house and one single family residence are located in the western portion of the site, along Center Street.
-The Riverside Hunter Park train station is located about one and one-half miles to the south of this neighborhood, providing convenient local access to the new Perris Valley Line Metrolink commuter train service.
+Existing single family residential neighborhoods adjoin this neighborhood to the north, west, and partly along its southeastern edge.
+Existing commercial uses lie nearby to the west along Center Street.
+This neighborhood is mostly vacant; however, the California Citrus Cooperative packing house and one single family residence are located in the northwestern portion of the site, along the north side of Center Street.
+The new Riverside Hunter Park train station is located just over one mile to the south of this neighborhood, providing convenient local access to the new Perris Valley Line Metrolink commuter train service.

-Trails could be developed around the perimeter of the site and between uses on the site to provide pedestrian and/or bicycle connections to other parts of the community, provide access to transit facilities, and to provide alternative transportation opportunities for both this neighborhood and surrounding neighborhoods, and opportunities for low profile, open space buffers around the perimeter of the site where higher intensity development would adjoin existing single family neighborhoods.
+Trails could be developed around the perimeter of the site and between uses on the site to provide pedestrian and/or bicycle connections to the Springbrook Wash area, provide access to transit facilities, and to provide alternative transportation opportunities for both this neighborhood and surrounding neighborhoods, and opportunities for low profile, open space buffers around the perimeter of the site where higher intensity development would adjoin existing single family neighborhoods.
 This neighborhood's location, size, and existing supportive community facilities will benefit from the reduced distances between housing, workplaces, retail business, and other amenities and destinations.
 In addition, a walkable, bicycle-friendly environment with increased accessibility via transit will result in more transportation options and reduced transportation costs.

-- HAP 5.11 Fifty percent of the Center Street North Neighborhood shall be developed in accordance with the HHDR land use designation. - HAP 5.12 The remainder of this neighborhood may be developed with a mutually supportive (with the HHDR development) mix of retail commercial, office, industrial, park and recreational, and other types of uses that will result in a vibrant neighborhood. - HAP 5.13 Buffers shall be provided along the edges of this neighborhood where it adjoins existing single family detached residential neighborhoods, specifically along its northern (Flynn Street) and sides where it adjoins such neighborhoods.
-To effectively provide the edge buffers, project designs shall use a combination of low-profile (usually one-story) buildings, trails, park and recreation areas, and other compatible, low profile uses directly along site edges that adjoin existing single family, detached residential neighborhoods. - HAP 5.14 Retail Commercial and other uses expected to attract high volumes of activity from outside this neighborhood should be located along or near Center Street.
-Businesses and other uses that could generate moderate to high volumes of traffic should be located on or near Center Street, but should be located away from Highgrove Elementary School, and designed in such a manner as to orient site driveway traffic activity away from the school, to the maximum degree feasible.
+- HAP 5.11 Seventy-five percent At least 75% of the Center Street-Garfield Avenue Neighborhood shall be developed in accordance with the HHDR land use designation. - HAP 5.12 The remainder of this neighborhood may be developed with a mutually supportive (with the HHDR development) mix of retail commercial, office, industrial, park and recreational, and other types of uses that will result in a vibrant neighborhood. - Buffers shall be provided along the edges of this neighborhood where it adjoins existing single family detached residential neighborhoods, specifically along its western (California Avenue), northern (Flynn Street), northeastern, and southeastern sides where it adjoins such neighborhoods.
+To effectively provide the buffers, project designs shall use a combination of low-profile (usually one-story) buildings, trails, park and recreation areas, and other compatible, low profile uses. - HAP 5.14 Retail Commercial and other uses expected to attract high volumes of activity from outside this neighborhood should be located along or near Center Street.
+Businesses and other uses that could generate moderate to high volumes of traffic should be located on or near Center street, but should be located away from Highgrove Elementary School, and designed in such a manner as to orient traffic activity away from the school.